 The Care Certificate is an identified set of standards that health and social care workers adhere to in their daily working life.
 Designed with the non-regulated workforce in mind, the Care Certificate gives everyone the confidence that workers have the same introductory skills, knowledge and behaviours to provide compassionate, safe and high quality care and support.

-The Care Certificate is based on 15 standards, all of which individuals need to complete in full before they can be awarded their certificate:
+The Care Certificate was developed jointly by Skills for Health, Health Education England and Skills for Care and is based on 15 standards, all of which individuals need to complete in full before they can be awarded their certificate:

 - Understand your role

 - Your personal development

 - Awareness of mental health, dementia and learning disability

 - Safeguarding Children

 - Basic Life Support

 Each standard is underpinned by full learning outcomes and assessment criteria.